Shraddhatripathi23/Python_coding_change/Python_Imp_Questions.md

 It lists the classes in the order that Python will look for methods in them.

 ### <a href="#top"> Back to top ⬆️</a>
+easy/intermediate

+What are Python decorators and how would you use them?

+How would you setup many projects where each one uses different versions of Python and third party libraries?

+What is PEP8 and do you follow its guidelines when you're coding?

+How are arguments passed – by reference of by value? (easy, but not that easy, I'm not sure if I can answer this clearly)

+Do you know what list and dict comprehensions are?
+Can you give an example?

+Show me three different ways of fetching every third item in the list

+Do you know what is the difference between lists and tuples?
+Can you give me an example for their usage?

+Do you know the difference between range and xrange?

+Tell me a few differences between Python 2.x and 3.x?

+The with statement and its usage.

+How to avoid cyclical imports without having to resort to imports in functions?

+what's wrong with import all?

+Why is the GIL important?
+(This actually puzzles me, don't know the answer)

+What are "special" methods (<foo>), how they work, etc

+can you manipulate functions as first-class objects?

+the difference between "class Foo" and "class Foo(object)"

+tricky, smart ones

+how to read a 8GB file in python?

+what don't you like about Python?

+can you convert ascii characters to an integer without using built in methods like string.atoi or int()? curious one

+subjective ones

+do you use tabs or spaces, which ones are better?